theRealAph/ScopeLocals/README.md

 }
 ```

+In this example, when the credentials are fetched inside connectDatabase(), the bottom of the extent is the `run()` call, and the top of the extent is the `connectDatabase()` call.

 ### Binding and unboud extent local variables

 One useful way to think of extent locals is as invisible, effectively